Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Dynamical weak universality

 \subsection{Regularities of stochastic objects}

-In this subsection, we show some preliminary results on regularity properties of general Wick-ordered stochastic objects.
-We recall that the stochastic object $\<1>$ is as defined in \eqref{W2a} and \eqref{W2}.
-As before, we write $\<1>_N = \pi_N \<1>$.
+In this subsection, we show preliminary results on regularity properties of general Wick-ordered stochastic objects mentioned above.
+We perform more delicate analysis (in Lemma~\ref{LEM:sto_k2} and Lemma~\ref{LEM:sto_k3}) than that in \cite{STzX} in order to cover the full range $\al > \frac 98$ in which we have strong convergence of Gibbs measures in Proposition~\ref{PROP:Gibbs2} defined in \eqref{HkX}.

 We start with the following regularity estimate for Wick orderings of $\<1>_N$. \begin{lemma} Let $1 < \al < \frac 32$, $k \geq 1$ be an integer.
 Let $\eps = 0$ if $k = 1$ and $\eps > 0$ be sufficiently small if $k \geq 2$.
 Then, for any $1 \leq p < \infty$ and any closed interval $I \subset \R_+$, we have the tail estimate